 - Congressional Research Awards

-The Center had a banner year for the number of Congressional Research Awards proposals received.
+The Center had a banner year for the number of Congressional Research Grants proposals received.
 A total of 110 projects were submitted for 2011.
 Now the evaluation begins!

 - * NEW * U.S. HOUSE OF REPRESENTATIVES ORAL HISTORIES

 Beginning in 2004, the Office of the Clerk authorized the first oral history program for the U.S. House of Representatives.
 Created to make the rich heritage of the U.S. House of Representatives more accessible to Members, staff, scholars, and the general public, the program seeks to include interviews with a wide variety of House employees such as Member aides, committee staff, support staff, technical assistants, and family of Members.
 Select former Representatives also are interviewed.
 Interviews are conducted by the Office of History and Preservation (OHP).

 The collection and preservation of the stories and experiences of people who have worked on Capitol Hill greatly contributes to the historical record of the U.S. House of Representatives.
 Detailed descriptions of legislative processes and procedures, personal and political anecdotes, and recollections about the evolving nature of the institution, represent a vital source of information about the inner workings of Congress.
 Recording the memories of people who have worked in various capacities at the Capitol allows current congressional staff the opportunity to familiarize themselves with past House practices, which in turn may inform those making decisions and planning policies in the present.
 By providing such a resource, the Clerk’s Office also seeks to promote further interest in and study of the history of the U.S. House of Representatives.

 Interviewees include a wide variety of House employees: House Officers, Member aides, committee staff, support staff, family of Members, and select former Representatives.